andrewsilva9/stardata_analysis/README.md

 ```
 and you should be good to go.

 Unsurprisingly, we also need torch itself!
-The torch docs themselves[http://torch.ch/docs/getting-started.html] are actually quite good for this part.
+The [torch docs](http://torch.ch/docs/getting-started.html) are actually quite good for this part.
 I'll copy them here for completeness:
 ```
 git clone https://github.com/torch/distro.git ~/torch --recursive cd ~/torch; bash install-deps;